Vampire/command-framework/readme/README_template.md

 or `Cmd` suffix / prefix stripped and the first letter lowercased is used as a default.
 If at least one alias is configured, only the explicitly configured ones are used.

-_Javacord slash command specific:_ When injecting a `List<SlashCommandBuilder>` anywhere, all aliases of commands implementing [`SlashCommandJavacord`][SlashCommandJavacord JavaDoc] have to follow a pre-defined format that is described at [slash commands](#slash-commands).
+_Javacord slash command specific:_ When injecting a `Set<SlashCommandBuilder>` anywhere, all aliases of commands implementing [`SlashCommandJavacord`][SlashCommandJavacord JavaDoc] have to follow a pre-defined format that is described at [slash commands](#slash-commands).